A daughter’s dilemma – caring for parents after marriage

 The problem, however, arose after her marriage.
 “Even though I had a candid conversation with my husband before marriage that I would be supporting my parents financially and he seemingly had no problems with that, the reality was quite different.Every time I sent money to my parents I was made to feel as if I was doing something wrong – almost as though I was stealing.
 Even though it was my own salary,” she says.

 Her businessman husband did not contribute to running the family expenses.
 His earnings went into his business as did hers.
 “All my earnings went into his business and into running the house.
 I provided for the family.
 While my parents remained uncared for, I was taking care of his mother, paying for her surgery and other medical expenses,” Manjari recalls.

 After her mother’s passing away, Manjari’s father’s health deteriorated and she asked him to come stay with her.
 “Though my husband had suggested that we bring him to Bangalore for some time, this was not liked by his family.
 I was constantly taunted and humiliated.

 My sister-in-law and mother-in-law would keep asking why my father can’t stay with my brothers; why must I as a daughter have to look after him.
 When my husband remained silent in the face of all this it became too much for me and I decided to get a divorce,” she says.

-Today, when she looks back, in the years that she was married, she gave close to ₹ 20 lakh to her husband and his family – money that she had earned because of her job that she got because her parents paid for her to study.
+Today, when she looks back, in the years that she was married, she noticed that she had spent a considerable amount while providing for her immediate family.
 Today, Manjari is asking why can she not give back to the father who gave up everything for her?

 She feels that it is social mindsets that need to be changed to make it socially acceptable for daughters to be free to care for their parents.
 She has started a campaign to get banks and other financial institutions to help by bringing out social messaging communication that shows married daughters taking care of their elderly parents.